Imanm02/CE153-FoP/README.md

 In the "Assignments" folder, you will find the solutions to the seven practical assignments given during the course.

-## Slides
+## Codenameh

-The "Slides" folder contains the course slides used by Dr. Fakouri during the lectures.
+The "Codenameh" folder contains the course exclusive contents created by TAs of the course.

 ## Source